 - This vehicle comes with a 4-cylinder engine or a 6-cylinder engine, depending on which model you choose.
 Four cylinders offer an excellent fuel economy rating, whereas six cylinders provide quick acceleration and easier speed maintenance.

-- The gas tank is 20 gallons, which is more than enough to drive for over 400 miles before you have to fill it up again.
-If you drive on highways mostly, you’ll get even more fuel efficiency from this vehicle.
+- The gas tank is 20 gallons, which is more than enough to drive for over 400 miles before filling it up again.
+You’ll get even more fuel efficiency from this vehicle if you drive on highways mostly.

 - The large hatchback allows you to access everything from the back of the vehicle, and it also has storage behind the third-row seat.